top of page

 In the late 1800’s and early 1900’s, Holmberg, at times forsaking his longstanding interest in spiders, undertook a series of bee-collecting expeditions into the mountains of Argentina and the wilds of neighboring South American nations.
 He encountered diverse longhorn bee species and named the genus Svastra (Sanskrit for “sister”), remarking on its similarity to its sister genus Melissoptila, which he too had named.

 For most of its history, the genus Svastra was thought to range from southern Canada through Mexico and into temperate South America.
-However, new phylogenetic studies clarifying the evolutionary history of various long-horned bee genera have resulted in the reclassification of North American Svastra.
-They have now been reassigned to their own genus: Epimelissodes.
+However, new phylogenetic studies clarifying the evolutionary history of various longhorn bee genera have resulted in the reclassification of North American Svastra.
+They have now been reassigned to their own genus: Epimelissodes (Dorchin et al. 2018; Freitas et al. 2023)

-Nonetheless, Svastra and Epimelissodes continue to share characteristics that aid in their identification.
+Nonetheless, Svastra and Epimelissodes continue to share many characteristics that aid in their identification.
+These traits are illustrated in the accompanying photo strip showing North American Epimelissodes.

-Svastra and Epimelissodes are generally husky bees, with hairy thoraxes, faces and legs.
+Epimelissodes are generally husky bees, with hairy thoraxes, faces and legs.
 The bees' abdomens are often banded by dark-and-pale hairs or, less commonly, covered with short golden hairs or dark hair.
-The female has a dark clypeus (the face-part above the mandibles), while the male has a yellow clypeus, clearly visible to the naked eye.
+The female has a dark clypeus (the face-part above the mandibles), while the male has a yellow clypeus, clearly visible to the naked eye (LaBerge 1956).

-Svastra and Epimelissodes are differentiated from Melissoptila, Melissodes and other long-horned bee genera in part by size.
+Epimelissodes are differentiated from Melissoptila, Melissodes and other longhorn bee genera in part by size.
 In Bees of the Eastern United States, T.B.
-Mitchell described Svastra generally as robustly built, noting that some of them were nearly as large as queen bumble bees (measuring up to 20 mm or 3/4 inches).
+Mitchell described Svastra generally as robustly built, noting that some of them were nearly as large as queen bumble bees (measuring up to 20 mm or 3/4 inches) (Mitchell 1962).

-Three of the Epimelissodes species on this page are notably large for laong-horned bees: Sabine's long-horned bee (Epimelissodes sabinensis), the frisky long-horned bee (Epimelissodes petulca) and the black-legged long-horned bee (Epimelissodes atripes).
-In the field, these bees' hefty size and robust build make them easily recognizable as Epimelissodes.
+Three of the Epimelissodes species on this page are notably large for longhorn bees: Sabine's longhorn bee (E. sabinensis), the frisky longhorn bee (E. petulcus) and the black-legged longhorn bee (E. atripes) and the oblique longhorn bee (E. obliquus) In the field, these bees' hefty size and robust build make them easily recognizable as Epimelissodes.

-Other general traits aid in identifying regional Epimeliissodes.
-The antennae of males are relatively short for long-horned bees, ordinarily reaching no farther than the first segment of the bee’s abdomen.
-Mitchell wrote that Svastra females could be best distinguished from other long-horned bee genera by a single trait, visible to the naked eye: females have a tuft of long hairs in the middle of the metanotum (located near the back of the thorax).
-This trait, shared by North American Epimelissodes, is shown in the accompanying photo strip.
+Other general traits aid in identifying regional Epimelissodes.
+The antennae of males are relatively short for longhorn bees, ordinarily reaching no farther than the first segment of the bee’s abdomen.
+Mitchell (1962) wrote that Svastra females could be best distinguished from other longhorn bee genera by a single trait, visible to the naked eye: females have a tuft of long hairs in the middle of the metanotum (located near the back of the thorax).
+This trait is illustrated here in the accompanying photo strip showing North American Epimelissodes.

 Bee behavior and pollination practices

-Like most long-horned bees, Svastra and Epimelissodes nest in the ground.
+Like most longhorn bees, Epimelissodes nest in the ground.
 They are typically solitary, but sometimes build nests close to one another in large groups.
-Epimelissodes sabinensis females also are known to share nests with one another: each bee provisions her own egg chambers with food stores for her offspring, while jointly excavating tunnels and nest entrances with other Epimelissodes.
+Epimelissodes sabinensis and S. obliquus females, for example, share nests with one another: each bee provisions her own egg chambers with food stores for her offspring, while jointly excavating tunnels and nest entrances with other Epimelissodes (Rozen 1964, 1983).
+Males often sleep together in groups called aggregations, near nesting areas or pollinator plants.

 Epimelissodes are best known for their prowess as sunflower pollinators.
 Most Epimelissodes of the Lower RIo Grande Valley forage principally on aster-family plants.
-Among these are the Sabine's long-horned bee (Epimelissodes sabinensis), the frisky long-horned bee (Epimelissodes petulca) and the Texas long-horned bee (Epimelissodes texana).
+Among these are Sabine's longhorn bee (E. sabinensis), the frisky longhorn bee (E. petulcus), the Texas longhorn bee (E. texanus) and the oblique longhorn bee (E. obliquus).

 A few Epimelissodes species are specialist pollinators of cactus.
-Among these is the barrel cactus long-horned bee Epimelissodes duplocincta).
+Among these is the barrel cactus longhorn bee E. duplocinctus.
 This is the sole Epimelissodes that belongs to the subgenus Idiomelissodes.

 Epimelissodes sabinensis long-horned bee - (C) Copyright 2018 Paula Sharp